javalite/javalite-site/content/src/activejdbc/database_migrations.md

 ### Step 3 alternative

-Since the DB-Migrator is a Maven plugin and is executed during a normal build, every time you run a project build with:
+Since the DBMigrator is a Maven plugin and is executed during a normal build, every time you run a project build with:

 ~~~~
 mvn clean install
 ~~~~

+The DBMigrator will trigger during a `validate` phase.

-your new migrations will be executed against target databases.
+Your new migrations will be executed against target databases.
 This means you do not need to execute `mvn db-migrator:migrate` during a normal development process.